yohannes2025/project-3-battleships-vscode/README.md

 ### How to run the project on Heroku
 - open project-3-battleships-vscode
-- click "more"on the right top corner
+- click "more" on the right top corner
 - then click "Run console"
-- then on the "heroku run" command line type "python3 run.py"
+- then on the "heroku run" command line type "python3 run.py" press enter